cmosguy/laravel-http-pushstream-broadcaster/README.md

 1. Do a composer require get this package: `composer require cmosguy/laravel-http-pushstream-broadcaster`

-2. Next, go into your `config/broadcasting.php` file and add and adjust the following lines accordingly. `base_url` refers to websocket root for your HTTP requests pub/sub routes:
+2. Next, go into your `config/broadcasting.php` file and add the following lines accordingly. `base_url` refers to websocket root for your HTTP requests pub/sub routes:

         'default' => pushstream,